Estimating means of bounded random variables by betting: Simulation details

 \section{Simulation details}

-In each of the simulations containing confidence sequences or intervals and their widths, we took an average over 5 random draws from the relevant distribution.
-For example, in the `Time-uniform confidence sequences' plot of Figure~\ref{fig:comparisonAll}, the CSs (PM-H, PM-EB, and Hedged) were averaged over 5 random draws from a Beta$(10, 30)$ distribution.
+In each simulation containing confidence sequences or intervals and their widths, we took an average over 5 random draws from the relevant distribution.
+For example, in the ``Time-uniform confidence sequences'' plot of Figure~\ref{fig:comparisonAll}, the CSs (PrPl-H, PrPl-EB, and Hedged) were averaged over 5 random draws from a Beta$(10, 30)$ distribution.
+Computation times for various strategies are given in Table~\ref{tab:simulationTimes}.